zkulle/pangolin/README.md

 ## Licensing

 Pangolin is dual licensed under the AGPL-3 and the Fossorial Commercial license.
-To see our commercial offerings, please see our [website](https://fossorial.io) for details.
+Please see the [LICENSE](./LICENSE) file in the repository for details.
 For inquiries about commercial licensing, please contact us at [numbat@fossorial.io](mailto:numbat@fossorial.io).

 ## Contributions